-The Washington State 2021 Energy Strategy estimates the electrification of transportation and heating will nearly double load by 2050.
+Washington State’s 2021 Energy Strategy estimates the electrification of transportation and heating will nearly double electricity demand by 2050.
 Over this same period, the electrification of transportation and heating is estimated to reduce greenhouse gas emissions by 72 percent by 2050.
-The number of Electric Vehicles (EVs) in the county increased by 65 percent in 2019 as they became less expensive and provided longer ranges.
-The State has reinstated tax breaks for non-luxury electric vehicles in an effort to increase their prevalence and reduce transportation emissions.
+The number of Electric Vehicles (EVs) in the county increased by 17% in 2024 as they became less expensive and provided longer ranges.
+At the start of 2025 there are 1,094 EVs and plugin hybrid EVs registered in the county.
+San Juan County now has the state’s highest per capita share of electric vehicles.
+The State recently used Climate Commitment Act funds to provide innovative EV leasing rebates to low-income households.

 In 2019, Washington State Ferries (WSF) announced that it would begin transitioning its diesel ferry fleet to hybrid-electric.
-The anticipated 2030 ferry electrification will add load as well.
+The anticipated 2035 ferry electrification will further increase electricity demand.
 Ferry electrification is an effort to drastically reduce greenhouse gas emissions.
-Currently, WSF generates fifty percent of greenhouse gas emission from working boats in Puget Sound (220,000 metric tons annually), despite making up only six percent of such boats.
+Currently WSF generates fifty percent of greenhouse gas emission from working boats in Puget Sound (220,000 metric tons annually), despite making up only six percent of such boats.

-While power in Washington may be cleaner than in other states that rely heavily on fossil fuels to generate electricity, hydropower is not without environmental impact.
-Chinook Salmon populations have been in decline in both dammed and undammed river systems in the northwest.
-People and Orca Whales in the Salish Sea rely on Chinook as a food source.
-That said, Washington hydro power is cleaner than solar, wind, coal and natural gas and most other sources of energy and helps reduce the impacts of climate change on ocean warming and acidification, which is driving ecosystem collapse, impacting thousands of species.
-Hydro is an essential resource in the 2019 WA Clean Energy Transformation Act (CETA) and Washington 2021 Energy Strategy, for firming intermittent renewables like solar and wind.
+Hydropower plays a crucial role in the 2019 WA Clean Energy Transformation Act (CETA) and Washington’s 2021 Energy Strategy by providing reliable energy to stabilize intermittent renewable sources like solar and wind.
+But hydropower is in decline, due to acclerating reduction of snowpack from climate change.
+Most snowpack in Washington is estimated to be gone in the next 50 years.

+In 2024, BPA and the Northwest Power & Conservation Council published an alarming analysis showing regional mainland power supply shortfalls of 30 to 70 GW in the coming decade, with over 400 GW needed across the western region.
+(Source: NWPCC 6 August 2024 Planning and Analysis Study, August 2024)

+This supply/demand shortfall is driven by several factors (see chart below):

+Increasing Load – driven primarily by electrification of transportation and heating, population growth, tech manufacturing, and data centers.

+Decreasing Supply – driven primarily by shutdown of coal power plants, declining hydro from climate change reducing snowpack, slow bureaucratic permitting process, not in my backyard (NIMBY) opposition to local renewables projects, California demand.